JamshadAhmad/video-hosting/README.md

 # video-hosting
-A video hosting site, best for LAN network.
+A video hosting site, custom for Coeus LAN network.
 Doesn't use any kind of Database and runs perfectly even without internet connection .
 It has download options for all kind of files and HTML5 supported streaming for video files.

 **Runs on PHP 5.4+**